WioDari/ExecEngine/README.md

 # ExecEngine
 ExecEngine is designed to run untrusted code in web-centric environments and applications.
 ExecEngine is divided into 2 main modules: API, on the basis of which you can create your own site for code testing and programming contests; and compilers module, which contains tests and Dockerfile for working with compilers.

-Current version of docker image: 0.1.5
+Current version of docker image (compilers): 0.1.3

-Current size of docker image: 7.55 GB
+Current size of docker image (compilers): 6.87 GB

 Available languages and modules in docker image:
 1. Assembly (NASM v2.16.03)